THE LOST HOMES OF SWAN ISLAND

-SAUNDERS-M.C.
-PRIEST HOUSE at the KENNEBEC RIVERSIDE.
-Mr. Priest had the house dismantled rather than sell it, as described in the Richmond Bee story below:
+UNDERWOOD-SAUNDERS-M.C.
+PRIEST house sat on the KENNEBEC RIVERSIDE.
+The home underwent several renovations when owned by different families, badly damaged in the 1936 flood and was decorated in a marine theme.
+Mr. Priest had the house dismantled in 1950 rather than sell it, as described in the news story below:

 THEOBALD house at the south end of the island may have been the first home built there.